MichailChatzianastasis/Graph-based_NAS_with_Operation_Embeddings/README.md

 To extract the igraphs from the dataset run:

-`python igraph_extraction.py --data-name final_structrures6 --model DVAE-EMB --save-appendix DVAE-EMB`
+`python igraph_extraction.py --data-name final_structrures6 --model DVAE_EMB --save-appendix DVAE_EMB`

 It will create a pickle file igraphs_train.pickle.
 Then in file igraphs_analysis.py you can read the pickle file and perform the analysis of the graphs.